-When the weather heats up in the summertime, I am reminded of the month that I spent in a bungalow just outside the Monkey Forest in Ubud and the overarching lesson that I learned there: The jungle ALWAYS wins.
+I spent one month in a bungalow on Monkey Forest Road just outside the Ubud Monkey Forest in Bali, and the overarching lesson that I learned there was this: the jungle ALWAYS wins.

-Now, I don’t mean to paint my time in Ubud as a hardship by any means.
-It was one of the most peaceful months of my life.
-Nor do I want to minimize the other life lessons that I learned in the month that I spent in Bali exploring spirituality, meditation, an entire day of silence, and all manner of natural healing techniques.
+Now, I don’t mean to paint my life on Monkey Forest Road as a hardship by any means.
+It was one of the most peaceful and spiritual months of my life.

-This is an island, after all, that sits in the middle of Indonesia, the world’s most populist Muslim nation – nearly 90 percent of Indonesia practices Islam – and yet, in Bali, Hinduism dictates every aspect of daily life.
+Bali is an island that sits in the middle of Indonesia, the world’s most populist Muslim nation.
+Nearly 90 percent of Indonesia practices Islam, and yet, in Bali, Hinduism dictates every aspect of daily life.

 And I do mean every aspect.
-There are rituals to honor rituals in Bali; spirits who inhabit every nook and cranny on Monkey Forest Road and beyond.
-Even the local convenience store, and the spirits and gods must be honored multiple times per day.
+There are rituals to honor rituals in Bali.
+Spirits are believed to inhabit every nook and cranny on Monkey Forest Road and beyond.
+Even the local convenience store houses spirits and gods that must be honored multiple times per day.

-While Balinese Hinduism is intense (especially when the island goes completely silent), ritualistic, and ubiquitous on the island, it is also loving, inclusive and full of laughter.
+While Balinese Hinduism is intense (especially when the island goes completely silent), ritualistic, and ubiquitous on Monkey Forest Road, it is also a place that is loving, inclusive, and full of laughter.

 All of this coincides in peaceful cooperation with monkeys.
 Lots of them.
 Not to mention bugs, geckos, snakes, frogs, and torrential downpours.

-I mean, just because there is a designated Monkey Forest doesn’t mean that these mischevious creatures stay within the boundaries of the trees.
+I mean, just because there is a designated Monkey Forest doesn’t mean that these mischievous creatures stay within the boundaries of the trees.

-In fact, they leave the forest each morning in pursuit of food, scarfing up any edible spiritual offerings left on the sidewalk, foraging above and below the abundant Ubud cafes, and snatching at any dangling bags carried in the unsuspecting hands of tourists.
+In fact, the monkeys leave the forest en masse each morning in pursuit of food, scarfing up any edible spiritual offerings left on the sidewalk, foraging above and below the abundant Ubud cafes, and snatching at any dangling bags carried in the unsuspecting hands of tourists.

 They really do come after any dangling bags in pursuit of food.
 Once a monkey chased me down while I walked with a red, cloth bag dangling.
 I squared up in a baseball stance, my red bag as the bat, and he backed away.

-I also saw a monkey snatch a coffee cup right out of someone’s hands and another reach right into my friend Nick’s backpack and snatch his water bottle from the side pocket.
+I also saw a monkey snatch a coffee cup right out of someone’s hands and another reach right into my friend’s backpack and snatch his water bottle out of the side pocket.

 They lure you in, you see, with their sweet faces.
 And then…boom!
 Your stuff is long gone.
-Here’s a video that my friend Sarah captured the following footage of life in the Ubud Monkey Forest.
+Here’s a video example.
+My friend Sarah captured the following footage of life in the Ubud Monkey Forest.
 This is the “sweet” baby monkey pictured above who is suddenly not. so. sweet.

 At dawn, the monkeys pour out of the forest at one specific crossroads on Monkey Forest Road.
 And at dusk, they pour back in.
-I witnessed this spectacle once at sunset and watched with awe as dozens of monkeys ran en masse across the road.
+I witnessed this spectacle once at sunset and watched with awe as dozens of monkeys ran en masse across Monkey Forest Road.

-I was a little less amused when the monkeys actually managed to cut the Internet off at Hubud for an afternoon by chewing on the cables.
-But, hey, in the end, it’s their world and we’re just living in it.
+I was a little less than amused when the monkeys actually managed to cut the Internet off at Hubud for an afternoon by chewing on the cables.
+In the end, it’s a monkey world in Ubud, and we’re just living in it!

 One night, my neighbors woke up to a loud bang and found two large snakes mating on their porch.
 They shrugged it off because, well, what can you do?
 This is just life on Monkey Forest Road.
 It’s a jungle!

 The good news is that – at least during the rainy season – there is a daily downpour when all creatures take a break to watch the rainfall.
 Afterward, the jungle takes over once again.